canonical/snapcraft/docs/hardware-io-interfaces.rst

 1. **Connection permissions**: :ref:`auto-connect <the-interface-auto-connection-mechanism>` \| :ref:`privileged <interface-management>` \| :ref:`super-privileged <super-privileged-interfaces>` Connection requirements are dependent on which store a developer is using.

-   -  :ref:`Global Snap Store <glossary-snap-store>`: privileged and super-privileged interfaces require store approval because of the level of trust and permissiveness these interfaces have, which is also why certain interfaces need certain oversight.
+   -  Global :term:`Snap Store`: privileged and super-privileged interfaces require store approval because of the level of trust and permissiveness these interfaces have, which is also why certain interfaces need certain oversight.
 See :ref:`Permission requests <permission-requests>` for further details.
-   -  :ref:`Dedicated Snap Store <glossary-dedicated>`: trust and permissiveness are now the responsibility of the store owner, and many privileged interface connections can be self-served and defined within the dedicated snap store and the device context.
+   -  :term:`Dedicated Snap Store`: trust and permissiveness are now the responsibility of the store owner, and many privileged interface connections can be self-served and defined within the dedicated snap store and the device context.

 2. **Interface connections**: hardware IO interfaces \| app-provided interfaces \| other interfaces